-Finally, while visiting my daughter in California, her mother-in-law made an appointment for me with her integrative doctor.
+Finally, while visiting my daughter in California, her mother-in-law made an appointment for me with her functional medicine doctor.
 Numerous tests later, I was diagnosed with Adrenal Fatigue.
-My adrenals were shot, my thyroid was low, my hormones were out of whack, my Vitamin D was at 16, and my gut was messed up.
+My adrenals were shot, my thyroid was low, my hormones were out of whack, my Vitamin D was at 16, and I was suffering from leaky gut.
 I was told I needed to make some significant lifestyle changes to regain my health.

 I finally had hope that things didn’t have to stay the way they were!
 But wow!
 I didn’t know how much better they were going to get!